 Forests were less monotonous.
 Due to varying conditions in micro-climates such as precipitation levels, temperatures, and fuel loads, fires would burn different areas differently.
 An area that experienced a high level of precipitation could build up brush and other fire-starting fuels for several decades.
 When it finally encountered fire-conducive dry conditions, the area would burn intensely, clearing the forest of most or all of its trees.
 This was not the norm, however.
 Fires generally burned through any given area about once every 10 years, leaving the forests open with natural fire breaks.
 In fact, the Native American peoples that previously dictated California’s fire regime worked with ecology rather than against it, setting small fires to clear vegetation and promote new growth.

 As far as my research has found, there are no records of a Native American “prescribed burn” going awry and creating tragedy.
 The thinner forests did not carry fire like they do today.
-Whether by lightning strike, spontaneous combustion, or by human hands, the fires would burn low and “cool” through the landscape.
+Whether ignited by lightning strikes or human hands, the fires would burn low and “cool” through the landscape.
 These surface fires mostly burned dead and fire-prone grasses, shrubs, and other vegetation.
 Some trees would burn, but these were usually very young, very weak, or diseased trees.
-The rest of the trees (if properly adapted) would survive with merely a scar to show for it.
+The rest of the trees (if properly adapted to the habitat) would survive with merely a scar to show for it.

-The roughly decadal cycle of California forest fire is well-established by our studies of tree rings, called dendrochronology.
+The roughly decadal cycle of California forest fire is well-established by our studies of tree rings, or dendrochronology.
 Fire scars persist in the tree rings, and we can read past fire history like an open book.
 So what of these trees that survived?
 They grew tall and wide, unhindered by fierce competition with neighboring trees for sunlight, water, and nutrients.
 This only made them stronger when the next fire hit.
 Before 1849, forests were thinly populated with tough trees that a grass fire could not seriously harm.
-Surface fires stayed surface fires.
+More often than not, surface fires stayed surface fires.

-Most California forest vegetation can’t just withstand fire; they need it.
+Some California forest vegetation doesn't just withstand fire, but actually needs it.
 Many California conifers (cone-bearing trees) have serotinous cones that only open under the intense heat of fire.
 This ensures that their seeds only reach the ground after competing vegetation has been burned, providing nutrient-rich soil and room to grow.
 The Baker cypress below is one example:

 On the other hand, some areas of California rely on infrequent, intense fire.
-In California’s chaparral ecosystems, species of Ceanothus and Manzanita produce extremely volatile oils that ignite quite easily and encourage the fire to reach temperatures that can melt aluminum.
-The existing shrubs perish in the fire, but this ultimate parental sacrifice clears vegetation and provides nutrient-rich ashy soil for dormant seeds.
-Buried a mere 3 inches beneath the ground, a 3,000 °F fire heats them up to a mere 150 °F, just enough to stimulate their germination.
-While this is a remarkable feat of ecology, it would also do well for us to restrict our development in these areas, but that’s another blog post entirely.
+One prominent example is found in California’s chaparral ecosystems.
+Here, species of Ceanothus and Manzanita produce extremely combustible oils which encourage the fire to reach temperatures that can melt aluminum.
+The existing shrubs perish in the fire, but this parental sacrifice clears vegetation and provides nutrient-rich ashy soil for dormant seeds.
+Buried a mere 3 inches beneath the ground, a 3,000 °F fire heats these seeds to a mere 150 °F, just enough to stimulate their germination.
+While this is a remarkable feat of ecology, it highlights the need for humans to restrict our development in these areas, but that’s another blog post entirely.

 California’s fire regime began to change with the influx of settlers, especially after the gold rush.
 A new people brought with it a new culture, one that was terrified of fire.
 This fear led to fire suppression, which led to—ironically—more fire.